How to Keep Your Feet Warm While Skiing

 Install Ski Boot Heaters

-If you are fortunate enough to own a pair of your own boots, then installing ski boot heaters is probably the best move you can make in the attempt to keep your feet warm.
+If you are fortunate enough to own a pair of your own boots, then installing ski boot heaters are an option.
+We would not recommend them for everyone, but if your normal day of skiing tends to be in ultra-cold conditions, this is probably the best move you can make in the attempt to keep your feet warm.
 Ski boot heaters work in a similar manner that miniature blankets would.
 The heaters are placed at the bottom of your insoles with a cord running from the back of the ski boot and attached to a rechargeable battery.
 A popular brand of ski boot heaters is one made by Hotronics and is sold in packages that come with NiMH batteries, a battery recharger with an American and European plug adapters, a free pair of ski boots insoles and a three year warranty.
 The ski boot heaters from Hotronics have a three year warranty and costs less than $200.